wouterken/crystalruby/README.md

 ### Reactor performance

 There is a small amount of synchronization overhead to multiplexing calls across a single thread.
-Ad-hoc testing on a fast machine amounts this to be within the order of 10 nanoseconds per call.
+Ad-hoc testing on a fast machine amounts this to be within the order of 10 microseconds per call.
 For most use-cases this overhead is negligible, especially if the bulk of your CPU heavy task occurs exclusively in Crystal code.
 However, if you are invoking very fast Crystal code from Ruby in a tight loop (e.g. a simple 1 + 2) then the overhead of the reactor can become significant.